geodetic-metrology-tools/LGC2/README.md

 LGC2 can be built on both **Windows** and **Linux** platforms.
 It is primarily developed with **CMake** and supports multiple build environments, including **Visual Studio**, **Eclipse**, and standard **Unix Makefiles**.

-CERN internal developers can refer to the detailed Confluence guide for the full setup and environment configuration:
+CERN developers can refer to the detailed Confluence guide for the full setup and environment configuration:
 **[Getting Started with C++ for Survey Applications (CERN internal)](https://confluence.cern.ch/pages/viewpage.action?pageId=22153013)**

-External contributors can follow the summarized instructions below.
+Community contributors can follow the summarized instructions below.

 ### Prerequisites